tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 * A new epoch has become active, and the implementation can include the corresponding epoch identifier.
 Applications receiving an epoch identifier can use it to request keying material for that specific epoch through an epoch-aware exporter interface.
-The epoch becomes available for export once both peers have completed the Extended Key Update exchange.
   In TLS, this identifier represents a local logical counter that may differ between peers.

+Applications are notified that a new epoch is active only after both peers have completed the Extended Key Update exchange and switched to the new traffic keys.

+* In TLS, the initiator triggers notification after Step 5 in {{TLSC}}, and the responder triggers notification after Step 4 in {{TLSC}}.
+* In DTLS, the initiator triggers notification to the application after Step 7 in {{DTLSC}}, and the responder triggers notification after Step 9 in {{DTLSC}}.

 The corresponding EKM is obtained by the application through the TLS/DTLS exporter interface using its chosen label and context values as defined in {{Section 4 of !RFC5705}}.